-The property was occupied, fully furnished with floors covered throughout and the inspection was consequently restricted.
-No sub floor inspection was carried out.
-The roof space inspection was limited to the accessible area around the hatch.
-I would also reaffirm that the services in the property have not be checked/tested.
+At the date of inspection, the property was occupied, fully furnished with floors covered throughout and the inspection was consequently restricted.
+No sub-floor inspection was carried out as I did not identify a hatch.
+My inspection of the roof space was limited from the area around the ceiling hatch due to access restrictions.
+I would also re-affirm that the services in the property have not been checked/tested.